 - The eyelids are stuck and covered with scabs, especially in the morning.

-Particularly in a dry environment, a person can suffer from the eyes.
+Particularly in a dry environment, a person may suffer from the eyes.
 Dry eye syndrome raises the risk of eye infections.

 In most cases, an ophthalmologist can identify the cause of dry eye syndrome and then provide the right treatment.
 The ophthalmologist can perform two tests by himself: